jomracket/skeletonkey/site/ReadMe.md

-skeletonKey 0.99.69.64
+skeletonKey 0.99.69.65

- 2019-05-08 1:24 AM
+ 2019-05-09 6:38 PM

 by romjacket

 This tool is a unified interface for ROMs, emulators and frontends.
-In addition to deployment tools, skeletonKey can also be used as a GUI to launch ROMs, leveraging internet ROM repositories and retroArch's netplay capabilities.
+SkeletonKey can be used as a GUI to download and configure emulators, frontends, launch ROMs, and manage artwork, leveraging internet ROM repositories databases and retroArch's netplay capabilities.

 Official files are found at GITHUB http://github.com/romjacket/skeletonKey